CS-PRIMES/CS_PRIMES_2016/README.md

 `ptc.py` generates a PTC hard-to-pebble graph using the superconcentrators from sc.py, per the sceme of Paul, Tarjan, and Celoni

-`pebble.py` class that encapsulates the pebbling, i.e. the current configuration of pebbles on the graph
+`pebble.py` is a class that encapsulates the pebbling, i.e. the current configuration of pebbles on the graph

 `pebbling_algos.py` contains several different pebbling algorithms of varying efficiency

-`utils.py` a motley crew of miscellaneous functions
+`utils.py` stores a motley crew of miscellaneous functions